ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/from-iot-to-the-cloud-part3/how-to-1.md

 layout: learningpathall
 ---
 ## Recap
-In the previous part of this learning path series, you learned how to containerize an application.
-Specifically, you created a container image.
-Then you used this container image to run the container in your local environment.
-However, the same container image can be used to launch the application in the cloud using various services.
-Here, I will show you how you can use Azure Container Instance to deploy a containerized application.
+In the previous part of this learning path series, you pushed a container image to Azure Container Registry.
+This container image can be now used to launch the application in the cloud using various services.
+Here, I will show you how you can use Azure Container Instances for this purpose.

-At this time, Azure Container Instance was not yet compatible with arm64 Docker containers.
+At this time, Azure Container Instances service was not yet compatible with arm64 Docker containers.
 So, I will use a sample ASP.NET application from the Microsoft Container Registry: mcr.microsoft.com/dotnet/samples:aspnetapp.

-Then, we will see what happens if we try to deploy our arm64 Docker container image to Azure Container Instance.
+Then, we will see what happens if we try to deploy our Arm64 Docker container image to Azure Container Instances.

 ## Create an Azure Container Instance
 In this section, you will create the Azure Container Instance using Azure Portal and deploy the sample ASP.NET application from the Microsoft Container Registry.